James-Rocker/AFM_process/README.md

 Use a 64 bit version if possible.
 It'll be faster.

+Make sure on installation of python to check `Add Python to PATH`.
+This will allow you to use commands in the commandline.

 ## Setup

+Navigate to this project folder in cmd or bash
 Create a venv environment with `python3 -m venv ./venv`
 Activate the virtual environment with `source venv/bin/activate`
 From there you have an independent project space to start install modules